-- Egypt - Egypt is one of the largest and most developed economies in the Middle East region, with a gross domestic product ("GDP") of $272 billion in 2013.
-With an expense ratio of 0.98%, the Market Vectors Egypt Index ETF (EGPT) represents the easiest way to gain exposure to the country's economy in the United States.
+- Egypt: Egypt is one of the largest and most developed economies in the Middle East region, with a gross domestic product (GDP) of $272 billion in 2013.
+With an expense ratio of 0.98 percent, the Market Vectors Egypt Index ETF (EGPT) represents the easiest way to gain exposure to the country's economy in the United States.

-- Israel - Israel is considered to be one of the most advanced countries in the Middle East in both economic and industrial development.
-With 63 stocks in its portfolio, the iShares MSCI Israel Capped ETF (EIS) represents the easiest way for investors to gain exposure to the country, although its over 20% weighted in Teva Pharmaceuticals Inc. (TEVA).
+- Israel: Israel is considered to be one of the most advanced countries in the Middle East in both economic and industrial development.
+With 63 stocks in its portfolio, the iShares MSCI Israel Capped ETF (EIS) represents the easiest way for investors to gain exposure to the country, although it's over 20 percent weighted in Teva Pharmaceuticals Inc. (TEVA).

-- Turkey - Turkey is one of the most promising economies in the world, with 4.1% GDP growth in 2013, serving as a key intermediary between Europe and Asia.
-With a 0.63% expense ratio and $350 million under management, the iShares MSCI Turkey Index Fund (TUR) remains the most popular option for investors seeking exposure to the country.
+- Turkey: Turkey is one of the most promising economies in the world, with 4.1 percent GDP growth in 2013, serving as a key intermediary between Europe and Asia.
+With a 0.63 percent expense ratio and $350 million under management, the iShares MSCI Turkey Index Fund (TUR) remains the most popular option for investors seeking exposure to the country.

 Important Risks & Other Considerations